 Members who fail to pay the required dues when due shall be delinquent for a period of one

 (1) month and their names removed from the official membership list of the PMI® NL Chapter.
-A delinquent member may be reinstated by payment in full of all unpaid dues for PMI® and the PMI® NL Chapter to PMI® within such one month delinquent period.
+A delinquent member may be reinstated by payment in full of all unpaid dues for PMI® and the PMI® NL Chapter to PMI® within such one-month delinquent period.

 Upon termination of membership in the PMI® NL Chapter, the member shall forfeit any and all rights and privileges of membership.

-All members, in good standing with PMI® and the Chapter, shall have voting rights and shall be eligible to hold elected or appointed office in the PMI® NL Chapter subject to Article VI, Section
+All members, in good standing with PMI® and the PMI® NL Chapter

-5.
+are eligible to vote on all matters presented to Chapter membership.
+In addition, all PMI® NL

+Chapter members meeting the qualifications are eligible to run for and hold a PMI® NL Chapter

+elected position.

 Section 2.
 Classes and Categories of Members